rickardp/bluegreen-hue/README.md

 # bluegreen-hue

-Visualize the state of blue/green deployment using Philips hue.
+Visualize the state of blue/green deployment using the Athom Homey or Philips Hue.